GenomeDK/genomedk-docs/docs/working-with-data.rst

 Project owners and project members with administrative rights can manage their own projects through the following commands:

-:command:`gm-request-project -g <project name> -m <members>`
+:command:`gm-request-project -g <project name>`
-    Request a new project folder with the given name and list of members.
+    Request a new project folder with the given name.
 :command:`gm-add-user -g <project name> -u <username>`
     Add a user to a project.
 :command:`gm-remove-user  -g <project name> -u <username>`